Nerve Damage Compensation Claims

 - Removal of lymph nodes

-- Removal of clot from carotid artery (carotid endarterectomy)
+- Removal of a clot from the carotid artery (carotid endarterectomy)

-Physiotherapy can also be very beneficial considerably improving the range of arm and neck movements.
+Physiotherapy can also be very beneficial and may considerably improve the range of arm and neck movements in some cases.

 Talk to Us